mchlbrnhrd/watering_system/README.md

 # supported requirements
 This software supports following requirements:
 * R1: If pump is activated (on) then after time T1 there shall be a moisture change (below threshold S3).
 Otherwise go to error state.
+And the minimum watering time is T1.
 * R2: If moisture is lower than threshold S1 then pump has to be activated.
 * R3: If moisture is higher than threshold S2 then pump has to stop.
 * R4: Maximum time for activated pump time T2.